isomerpages/mlaw-corp/news/public-consultations/_posts/2026-08-26-post-Public Consultation on Artificial Intelligence and Singapore's Intellectual Property Regime.md

 <p>For <strong>patents</strong>, the consultation focuses on two broad areas:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p><em>How existing inventorship principles should apply across the spectrum of human-AI interactions in the inventive process,</em> including
+<p><strong>How existing inventorship principles should apply across the spectrum of human-AI interactions in the inventive process</strong>,
-problem formulation, selection from AI-generated outputs, and human modification of AI-generated technical solutions (see page 20).</p>
+including problem formulation, selection from AI-generated outputs, and human modification of AI-generated technical solutions (see page 20).</p>
 <p></p>
 </li>
 <li>
-<p><em>How the large-scale publication of AI-generated technical disclosures may affect the prior art landscape,</em> including
+<p><strong>How the large-scale publication of AI-generated technical disclosures may affect the prior art landscape</strong>,
-patent searches, examination, patentability assessments and incentives for innovation as AI-generated material becomes more publicly available (see page 24).</p>
+including patent searches, examination, patentability assessments and incentives for innovation as AI-generated material becomes more publicly available (see page 24).</p>
 </li>